-The storage drawer is for storing pots and pans.
-The drawer can be removed to make it easier to clean under the range.
+You can remove the storage drawer to make it easier to clean under the range and to check for installation of the anti-tip floor bracket (if you have one).
 Use care when handling the drawer.

 Removing the storage drawer: